 A landlord should advise the tenant of any major repairs, construction or maintenance works due to be carried out to the property, or to adjoining properties, as these could breach the tenant's right to "Quiet Enjoyment".
 Should you be aware or deemed to be aware, this might give your tenant grounds to take action against you for breach of contract.

-WHEN A TENANCY EXPIRES
+WHEN A FIXED TERM TENANCY EXPIRES

-The tenant may leave the property on the expiry of the tenancy without the requirement to give prior notice to the landlord.
+The tenant may leave the property on the expiry of a fixed term tenancy without the requirement to give prior notice to the landlord.